The facts of vaping

 What we don’t know

-The risks associated with long-term vaping are unknown.
+The health risks associated with long-term vaping are unknown.
 While vaping is less harmful than smoking it is unlikely to be totally harm free.
-Ideally, smokers who are vaping to quit should look to eventually stop vaping too.
+People who are vaping to quit smoking should plan to stop vaping too.

 The Ministry of Health has a role in continuing to monitor the risk.
 If you become aware of any adverse reactions to vaping please report to the New Zealand Pharmacovigilance Centre.